AAM77/100-days-of-code/r1-log.md

 ### R1D22: February 27, 2019
 **Today's Progress**:

-- # lectures done today.
-Now, 77/110
+- One lesson today.
+On 77/110 now.
-- Started the second milestone project today.
+- Started the second milestone project: build a blackjack game in Python

-- Planning phase.
+- Planned out the game setup; will begin coding for it tomorrow.
+- Completed coding challenges.

 **Thoughts:**